flaturtha/64-testaments/madness-of-krill/madness_v2.md

 One never knew what state secrets one might overhear; fodder for true impartial journalism and my paper THE CITIZEN REPORTER!

 It wasn’t much of a newspaper.
 Not yet.
 After all, I was the only reporter.
 Also the editor, publisher, and newsboy.
 And I sold few.

 But I knew that one day soon, I’d break a story that would have *The Evening Standard*, *The Sunday Mirror*, *The Telegraph*, even *The Times* begging to reprint my story and make me a lead reporter.

 I slipped into the conservatory where Sir Godfrey sat at his usual table.
 He was a dapper old gent, in his late 60s.

 Once, he had been a great explorer, an archaeologist, but now he was chief curator at the British Museum, in charge of all the exhibits from the Near East.
 Years inside had turned his once golden complexion pale and pasty.

+*Maybe I’ll write a bio piece on his adventures for the next issue!*

 Sometimes, he would regal me with stories of ancient empires, dark cults that practiced human sacrifice and dark rituals.